 - Line 807 is only used for loan-assumption transactions where the buyer takes over the seller's existing mortgage.

 - Lines 808 to 811 are used for miscellaneous items connected with the loan, such as fees paid to a mortgage broker.

 Section 900, Items Required by Lender to be Paid in Advance

 These charges are typically paid by the buyer.
 They are all items which the lender requires, but which are not always paid to the lender.

 - Line 901 is used to record interest that is collected at settlement for the time period between closing and the first monthly payment.

 - Line 902 shows mortgage insurance premiums that are due at settlement.
 Escrow reserves for mortgage insurance are recorded later.
 If your mortgage insurance is a lump sum payment good for the life of the loan it should be noted.

-Line 903 is used to record hazard insurance premiums that must be paid at settlement in order to have immediate insurance on the property.
+- Line 903 is used to record hazard insurance premiums that must be paid at settlement to have immediate insurance on the property.
 It is not used for insurance reserves that will go into escrow.

 - Lines 904 and 905 are for miscellaneous items such as flood insurance, mortgage life insurance, credit life insurance, and disability insurance premiums.

 This section is used to itemize escrow funds collected by the lender from the borrower for such things as hazard insurance and property taxes.
 The number of months charged varies, but there are limits as to how much the lender can collect.